Maldives reopens for tourists after over 3 months of lockdown

 "We are looking into working in partnership with stakeholders in rebuilding tourism.
 A big component of our recovery plan will be working with stakeholders such as airlines, tour operators, local stakeholders and maintaining brand visibility mainly through campaigns on digital platforms," Mohamed said.

-Maldives' Minister of Foreign Affairs Abdulla Shahid said, "Responding to Covid-19 has been tough, but we always knew that we will come back stronger...".
+Maldives' Minister of Foreign Affairs Abdulla Shahid said, "Responding to Covid has been tough, but we always knew that we will come back stronger...".

 Maldives is opening its borders for tourists today because it is a safe tourist destination.
 It is a safe place for people to work, he added.